How to Write an Effective Letter of Appeal to the IRS in 7 Steps — Best Tips Here

 1. Do not sign the copy of the IRS report you disagree with

-The first step in the IRS appeal process is to not immediately sign and return your copy of the report.
+The first step in the IRS appeal process is not to immediately sign and return your copy of the report.
 You have 30 days from the date of the letter to file a written protest that explains why you disagree with the IRS’s decision.

 2. Write a formal protest letter that includes all relevant details